susenecka44/PhotorealisticRenderer/README.md

-# Documentation of the r004 RayTracer - renderer
+# Documentation of RayTracer - renderer

 ## Author